Air pollution in the United States: Environmental health education

 The education status here does not merely refer to the educational background or the highest degree people have earned, but more importantly, the environmental health education.
 Generally, the population with less education are more likely to be exposed to the impact of air pollution.
 For example, in the United States, people with a high school degree had 6.2% higher estimated exposure to PM 2.5 compared to those with a college degree.
 In addition to PM 2.5, people with a high school degree or lower are estimated to have at least 10% more exposure to Al, Ca, Cl, EC, SI, TI, V, and Zn when compared to people with a college degree.
 Therefore, environmental health education could be one of the most effective approaches to raise the public awareness of the environmental issues.

 Before 2017, EPA spent more than $8.7 million annually on environmental education to increase public knowledge and awareness about current environmental issues and the consequences.
 The education programs promote the popularization of the necessary skills and knowledge for the public to make decisions and participate in activities that lead to the resolution of environmental challenges.
 In March 2017 EPA's education budget was severely reduced.
 The 2018 United States federal budget cut approximately $2.5 billion from the roughly 8 billion annual budget for EPA, and the budget for environmental education was cut from $8.7 million to $0.555 million, which is reduced by 94%.

 Air pollution in California

-One phenomenon that's driving the overall increase in pollution in California in particular is the endless wildfire season.
-After a steady 23-year decline in US pollution levels through 2017, the American Lung Association's State of the Air 2022 report found a sharp uptick in pollution over the past five years.
+Poor air quality in California has been partially attributed to its wildfires.
+After a 23-year decline in US pollution levels through 2017, the American Lung Association's State of the Air 2022 report found an increase in pollution over the five years prior.

 According to the American Lung Association's State of the Air 2024 report, California retains its position of being the state with the most metro areas on the list, with 10 of the 25 most-polluted cities.